Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Synthetic Data Generation

 \subsection{Confusion Noise}

 The galactic confusion background is modeled as the incoherent sum of many unresolved galactic binaries.
-Each confusion source is a weak galactic binary with signal-to-noise ratio (SNR) in the range $[0.5, 5.0]$, below the individual detection threshold.
-We generate $N_{\text{conf}} = 50$ such sources per segment, each with randomly sampled frequency, amplitude, and phase parameters.
+Each confusion source is a weak galactic binary with signal-to-noise ratio (SNR) in the range $[0.1, 2.0]$, below the individual detection threshold.
+In our simulations we generate $N_{\text{conf}} = 1000$ such sources per segment, each with randomly sampled frequency, amplitude, and phase parameters.
+This simplified population serves as a tractable approximation to the much larger astrophysical population expected in the LISA band, which is predicted to contain millions of unresolved galactic binaries.
 The total confusion signal is:

 This creates a stochastic background that mimics the expected LISA confusion noise from millions of unresolved galactic binaries, while remaining computationally tractable for our training datasets.